Moduli spaces and period mappings of genus one fibered K3 surfaces: Introduction

 \section{Introduction}

-Recall that a {\em K3 surface} is a closed, simply-connected complex surface $M$ admitting a nowhere vanishing holomorphic $2$-form.
+A {\em K3 surface} is a closed, simply-connected complex surface $M$ admitting a nowhere vanishing holomorphic $2$-form.
 Many K3 surfaces $M$ admit a {\em (holomorphic) genus one fibration}; that is, a surjective holomorphic map $\pi:M\to \Pb^1$ with finitely many singular fibers, and whose smooth fibers are Riemann surfaces of genus one.
 Such fibrations play a central role in the theory of K3 surfaces.

+Determining the image of the period mapping for a space $\mathcal M$ of complex structures on a compact manifold $M$, as well as the related problem of computing $\pi_1^{\rm orb}({\mathcal M})$, are fundamental but difficult problems (see, e.g.\ \cite{De}, \cite{K} and \cite{CMP} for surveys/introductions).
+In this paper we (mostly) solve these problems for genus one fibrations of K3 surfaces.
+In summary:

-The goals of the present paper are: \begin{enumerate} \item To construct the moduli spaces of various types of genus one fibered K3 surfaces, for example those with primitive fiber class; those with reduced, irreducible fibers; those equipped with a section; etc. \item To construct period mappings relating these moduli spaces to locally symmetric varieties. \item To use the above to compute and relate the fundamental groups of these moduli spaces. \item To apply the above to give new results on the smooth mapping class group of $M$.
+\begin{enumerate} \item We construct the moduli spaces of various types of genus one fibered K3 surfaces, for example those with primitive fiber class; those with reduced, irreducible fibers; those equipped with a section; etc. See Theorem \ref{theorem:existence}. \item We construct period mappings relating these moduli spaces to locally symmetric varieties, and compute the images of these period mappings.
+See Theorems \ref{thm:Mintell}, \ref{thm:nodal} and \ref{thm:Jac}. \item We apply this to compute and relate the fundamental groups of these moduli spaces.
+See Theorems \ref{thm:prim}, \ref{thm:Mintell}(3) and \ref{theorem:mint1}. \item We apply the above to prove two results on the smooth mapping class group of $M$: a maps version of a theorem of Mosihezon (Theorem \ref{theorem:moishmaps}); and a Nielsen-type realization theorem (Theorem \ref{cor:MWNielsen}). \end{enumerate}